 That greater efforts are still required to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
 There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries.

-Iran, Government: That greater efforts are still required to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
-There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries
+Iran, Government: The greater efforts are still required by all stakeholders to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
+There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries around the world.
+There is still garter need for the North-South (N-S) cooperation especially on new tech-transfer of ICTs.
+It is crystal clear that such South-South (S-S) cooperation is complementary to N-S cooperation in this regards.

 Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: That greater efforts are still required to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
-There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries.
+There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs , including access to bandwidth, between countries and between urban and rural communities within countries.

 Sweden, Government: That greater efforts are still required to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
-There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries.
+There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICT, within and between countries.

-UNSCO, International Organization: That greater efforts are still required to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
+UNSCO, International Organization: That greater efforts are still required to improve affordable access to ICTs, to information and knowledge for all citizens, in particular in the developing countries and LDCs.
 There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries.

 The deployment of broadband networks are still needed as a set of transformative technologies to achieve the sustainable development agenda beyond 2015 and to avail all kind of electronic services and new technologies required for citizens’ empowerment and wellbeing that are still not available for the majority of the world’s population.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society, Civil Society: The deployment of broadband networks are still needed as a set of transformative technologies , to achieve the sustainable development agenda beyond 2015 and to avail all kind of electronic services and new technologies required for citizens’ empowerment and wellbeing that are still not available for the majority of the world’s population.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society, Civil Society: The deployment of affordable and inclusive broadband networks are still needed as a set of transformative technologies to decrease gaps in access, to achieve the sustainable development agenda beyond 2015 and to avail all kind of electronic services and new technologies required for citizens’ empowerment and wellbeing that are still not available for the majority of the world’s population.

-Sweden, Government: The deployment of broadband networks are still needed as a set of transformative technologies to achieve the sustainable development agenda beyond 2015 and to avail all kind of electronic services and new technologies required for citizens’ empowerment and wellbeing that are still not available for the majority of the world’s population.
+Sweden, Government: The deployment of broadband networks is still needed to achieve the development agenda beyond 2015 and to ensure that the electronic services and new technologies required for citizens’ empowerment and wellbeing become available to everyone.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society, Civil Society:
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society, Civil Society: Promoting access for all to information, knowledge, including open access to scientific information, particularly in developing and least developed countries and among marginalised communities in all countries.